macosgrove/toy-robot/README.md

 The following extension commands have been implemented:

 - HELP - list all available commands
+- MAP - display a map showing the location and direction of the robot
 - REPORTING_ON - always report after each command
 - REPORTING_OFF - stop reporting after each command
 - VERBOSE_ON - report errors in the output